cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 Mesh size:

-* `Farfield mesh size : 25.0` Mesh size of the farfield surface
+* `Farfield : 25.0` Mesh size of the farfield surfaces
-* `Fuselage mesh size : 0.4` Mesh size of the fuselage surface
+* `Fuselage : 0.4` Mesh size of the fuselage surfaces
-* `Wings mesh size : 0.23` Mesh size of the wings surface
+* `Wings : 0.23` Mesh size of the wings surfaces
+* `Engines : 0.23` Mesh size of the engines surfaces
+* `Propellers : 0.23` Mesh size of the propellers surfaces

 :warning: The mesh size values are unitless.
 They are consistent with the aircraft dimensions units

 Advanced mesh parameters :

-* `Le/Te refinement factor : 7.0`
+* `LE/TE refinement factor : 7.0`
 Apply a refinement on the leading and trailing edge of the aircraft wings. the element size at the le/te will be set to the wing mesh size divided by the refinement factor.
 This refinement decay according to a power law from the edge to 30% of the wing section cord length, where the mesh size is the wing's one.
+* `Refine truncated TE : False`
+For truncated wing profile, automatically adjust the LE/TE refinement factor such that the mesh size at the TE match the truncated TE thickness .
 * `Auto refine : True`
 Apply an automatic refinement of surfaces which are small compare to a mesh element. :warning: With this option activated, the surface mesh generation maybe done two times, which increasing the total meshing time.